 While any wood bending member can be designed to minimize deflection, glulam is the only engineered wood product that can be easily cambered to reduce the aesthetic effect of in-service deflections.
 The glulam industry recommends that roof beams be cambered for 1-1/2 times the calculated dead load deflection.
 This will generally be sufficient to assure that the beam will not exhibit a sag over a period of many years of loading, as may occur with non-cambered wood products.
 To achieve a level profile it is recommended that floor beams be only cambered for 1.0 times the calculated dead load deflection.

 Most residential applications require very little or no camber which, in turn, makes glulam the ideal choice.
+See APA Technical Note: Glulam Beam Camber, Form S550, for more information.
 If, however, more camber is required, such as for a long span roof beam, custom beams are available through manufacturers to meet the most exacting specifications.
+Check the availability and added cost for the camber, if any, with the supplier.